How to Smooth Out Your Stomach After Liposuction

 Lumps and bumps are normal and common after liposuction and cannot always be prevented, even with proper aftercare.
 Compression garments are essential to encourage the skin to conform smoothly over the new contour.
 These garments also promote healthy blood flow to reduce:

 A compression garment should be worn day and night for 1-2 weeks after a liposuction procedure.
 After that, we recommend continuing to wear it at night for at least two more weeks.
 The compression helps reduce swelling and helps your body absorb excess fluid from the procedure.
 This added pressure from the garment can also reduce lumps because fluid is properly flushed out of the body.
-Dr. Miller and Dr. Steinbrech work with patients to ensure the healing process is working and that lumps are going away at an appropriate rate and not causing concern.
+Dr. Miller works with patients to ensure the healing process is working and that lumps are going away at an appropriate rate and not causing concern.

 Schedule a Liposuction Procedure in New York Today